CodeShivaStack/CodeShivaStack/README.md

 ## Hi there 👋

-Hi there!
-I’m Shivaraddi R. M. 👋, a Computer Science graduate 🎓 with a passion for coding 💻 and tech innovation 🚀.
+I’m Shiva 👋, a Computer Science graduate 🎓 with a passion for coding 💻 and tech innovation 🚀.
 I enjoy exploring new technologies and solving complex problems through code 🧩.
 Feel free to check out my projects and connect with me! 🤝

 🔭 I’m currently working on building innovative projects in AI and machine learning.
 🌱 I’m currently learning about advanced data science techniques and cloud computing.